hugogu/rt-balance/README.md

 Having docker & minikube running is a prerequisite for building the docker image.

-* Build the docker image.
+* Build the docker image. :note: Minikube itself used a separate docker context, so the image needs to be built twice.
     ```bash
+    # For docker-compose
+    ./gradlew :account-service:bootBuildImage
+    ./gradlew :transaction-service:bootBuildImage
+    # For minikube
     eval $(minikube docker-env)
     ./gradlew :account-service:bootBuildImage
     ./gradlew :transaction-service:bootBuildImage